5afe/safe/specs/create_password/01_main.rst

 - Error messages

   - Wrong current password entered
-  - New password does not meet requirements
+  - New password does not meet `passwordrequirements`_
   - Repeated new password does not match.